MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/map-requests.md

 If you use [tenant-specific domain or subdomain names](./domain-names.md), it's likely that requests can be easily mapped to tenants.
 However, consider the following questions:

 - How will users know which domain name to use to access the service?
-- Do you have a central entry point, like a landing page or login page, that all tenants use?
+- Do you have a central entry point, like a landing page or login page, that all the tenants use?
 If you do, how will users identify the tenant that they need to access?
 - What other information are you using to verify access to the tenant, such as authorization tokens?
 Do the authorization tokens include the tenant-specific domain names?

 ### HTTP request properties

 If you don't use tenant-specific domain names, you might still be able to use aspects of the HTTP request to identify the tenant that a particular request is for.
 For example, consider an HTTP request that identifies the tenant name as `tailwindtraders`.
-This might be communicated using:
+This might be communicated using the following:

 - **The URL path structure**, such as `https://app.contoso.com/tailwindtraders/`.
 - **A query string** in the URL, such as `https://contoso.com/app?tenant=tailwindtraders`.